 Ensure your windows are sealed efficiently

 Whether you have sash or casement windows – they can be a huge source of heat loss in Winter months if not sealed correctly.
-Points you should consider are; replacing the draughtproofing in your windows and checking the seals are still working sufficiently; we offer brush seals and self-adhesive P Foam seals which could do the job.
+Points you should consider are; replacing the draughtproofing in your windows and checking the seals are still working sufficiently; we offer weatherstrip and self-adhesive P Foam seals which could do the job.

 Energy efficient bulbs